SAB Biotherapeutics (SABS)

 Share Issuance

-- SAB Biotherapeutics became a publicly traded company in October 2021 through a merger with Big Cypress Acquisition Corp., which implied an enterprise value of approximately $325 million and provided the combined company with roughly $118 million in pro forma cash.
+- SAB Biotherapeutics became publicly traded on Nasdaq in October 2021 following a merger with Big Cypress Acquisition Corp., a transaction expected to provide approximately $118 million of pro forma cash to the combined company.

 Inbound Investments